anandology/python-practice-book/source/getting-started.rst

     two digit number
     >>>

-.. problem :: What happens when the following code is executed?
+.. problem:: What happens when the following code is executed?
 Will it give any error?
 Explain the reasons.

 .. code-block:: python